david-rc-dayton/collision-check/README.md

 *This program requires an installed [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html), version 7 or higher.*

+*For non-Windows operating systems, the Fortran runtime library must be installed.
+This can be accomplised in Debian/Ubuntu by running:*

+    sudo apt-get install libgfortran3

 To run the program, double click the `collision-check-XXX-standalone.jar` (if your operating system's file manager is configured to launch Java programs), or by entering the following in the command line (replacing `XXX` with the version number):

 `java -jar collision-check-XXX-standalone.jar`